HD 205765

 HD 205765 is a star in the equatorial constellation of Aquarius.
 It is an A-type main sequence star with an apparent magnitude of 6.2, which, according to the Bortle scale, makes it faintly visible to the naked eye from dark rural skies.
 This star is spinning rapidly with a projected rotational velocity of 172 km/s.

+The Washington Double Star Catalog lists a 9th-magnitude companion at 31 " and a 14th-magnitude companion at 38 ".
+The brighter and closer star shares a common proper motion and distance with HD 205765, while the fainter and more widely-separated star has a much smaller parallax.